grin-compiler/grin-compiler.github.io/index2.md

   [GHC/GRIN](https://github.com/grin-compiler/ghc-grin) is a combination of GHC's Haskell language frontend and the GRIN optimizer.
   It is work in progress, check its [current status](https://github.com/grin-compiler/ghc-grin#status).
 - **Idris**
-  Adding GRIN optimizer to Idris compiler pipeline will make programs faster and smaller.
+  Adding GRIN optimizer to the Idris compiler pipeline will make programs faster and smaller.
   [Idris/GRIN](https://github.com/grin-compiler/idris-grin) can compile many programs but the runtime is [work in progress](https://github.com/grin-compiler/idris-grin#status).
 - **Agda**
-  Plugging GRIN optimizer after Agda frontend is on our roadmap but currenly [Agda/GRIN](https://github.com/grin-compiler/agda-grin) is only an initial code stub.
+  Plugging the GRIN optimizer after the Agda frontend is on our roadmap but currenly [Agda/GRIN](https://github.com/grin-compiler/agda-grin) is only an initial code stub.

-GRIN aims to bring the benefits of whole program optimization to wide range of functional programming languages.
+GRIN aims to bring the benefits of whole program optimization to a wide range of functional programming languages.

 *Support the project on [Patreon](https://www.patreon.com/csaba_hruska).*